Anjali Menon: Career

+2000–2009

-Black Nor White, was Anjali Menon’s graduation film produced by Asif Kapadia at London Film School starring Rez Kempton and Archie Panjabi, was premiered at the Palm Springs International Film Festival and won the British Film Institute ImagineAsia award.
+Anjali started her career by editing and assisting producers in the making of educational documentaries.
+She took up event photography and feature writing for journals.Black Nor White, was Anjali Menon's graduation film produced by Asif Kapadia at London Film School starring Rez Kempton and Archie Panjabi, was premiered at the Palm Springs International Film Festival and won the British Film Institute Imagine Asia award.